How to Get Your California Drivers License

 Any violation of these rules can result in either court-ordered community service or a fine.
 Tickets will be issued if an officer stops you for another violation.

 Keep in mind that maintaining a clean driving record is important.
 One citation or at-fault crash will result in a DMV warning.
-Two or more violations will result in a restricted or suspended license.
-Not to mention these violations can keep you from getting your full license.
+Two or more violations will result in a restricted or suspended drivers license.
+Not to mention these violations can keep you from getting your full California drivers license.

-If you have no outstanding DMV or court-ordered restrictions, suspensions, or probation when you reach the age of 18, you can get your full license!
+If you have no outstanding DMV or court-ordered restrictions, suspensions, or probation when you reach the age of 18, you can get your full California drivers license!
 And best of all, you don’t have to go back to the DMV to do so–the DMV will automatically upgrade you.
-Enjoy your full license!
+Enjoy your full California drivers license!

 Need More Help?

-Should you need further information, please visit California’s Official DMV Website.
+Should you need further information on how to get a California drivers license, please visit California’s Official DMV Website.